Neutrino quantum kinetics in a core-collapse supernova: Neutrino quantum kinetics for different post-bounce times

 \subsection{Early accretion phase: no ELN crossings, minimal flavor conversion}

 Although we do not find ELN crossings at early times ($t_{\mathrm{pb}}\lesssim 0.5$~s), this does not imply the absence of flavor evolution as displayed in the right panels of Fig.~\ref{Fig1a} for $t_{\textrm{pb}}=0.05$ and $0.25$~s.
 Such flavor evolution is triggered by the vacuum mass term.
-Earlier work concluded that slow flavor evolution should be suppressed at early post-bounce times due to the large ratio of the self-interaction strength and the vacuum term~\cite{Esteban-Pretel:2008ovd,Sarikas:2012vb,Saviano:2012yh,Chakraborty:2011nf,Chakraborty:2011gd,Chakraborty:2014lsa}.
-However, as recently shown in Ref.~\cite{DedinNeto:2023ykt}, if the ELN distribution is on the verge of developing a crossing, the vacuum term can induce a flavor instability even when the self-interaction strength is large (inducing a crossing in the effective ELN distribution).
+Earlier work concluded that slow flavor evolution may be suppressed at early post-bounce times due to the large ratio of the self-interaction strength and the vacuum term~\cite{Esteban-Pretel:2008ovd,Sarikas:2012vb,Saviano:2012yh,Chakraborty:2011nf,Chakraborty:2011gd,Chakraborty:2014lsa}.
+However, as recently shown in Ref.~\cite{DedinNeto:2023ykt}, if the ELN distribution is on the verge of developing a crossing, the non-zero vacuum term and the neutrino-neutrino interaction term induce a collective instability.
 This is exactly what happens at $t_{\rm pb} = 0.05$ and $0.25$~s.
 We verify this conjecture by performing the linear stability analysis without rescaling the self-interaction strength.
 As shown in Fig.~\ref{Figgrowth}, a non-zero growth rate $k$ of the off-diagonal term of the density matrix is found.

 The right panels of Fig.~\ref{Fig1a} show that, unlike for the flavor instability induced by an ELN crossing (see Sec.~\ref{sec:ELNevolution}), flavor equipartition does not take place.
-This can be attributed to a growth rate that does not dominate over the advective length scale as in the case of fast flavor instability and the different shape of the ELN angular distribution (which exhibits a larger difference between the properties of $\nu_e$ and $\bar\nu_e$ with respect to later post-bounce times).
+This can be attributed to a combination of the ELN configurations and the fact that substantial flavor conversion cannot take place before (anti)neutrinos are advected out of the simulation shell.